-Muldrow, a Democrat, was the representative for Mississippi's 1st congressional district from 1883 to 1885.
+Muldrow was the representative for Mississippi’s 1st congressional district and was a Democrat.
+He served from 1883 to 1885.

 From Oct 1877 to Mar 1885, Muldrow missed 454 of 1,499 roll call votes, which is 30.3%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.

 |Dec 1878-Mar 1879||116||11||9.5%||17th|